 Careers Associated with a Master's Degree in Mental Health Counseling

 A mental health counselor's earnings often depend on location.
 Counselors may find jobs in outpatient care centers, family service centers, hospitals, schools and private practice.
-According to the U.S. Bureau of Labor Statistics, mental health counselors earned an average annual wage of $43,290 in 2012.
-The highest salaries were earned by those working for insurance carriers, while counselors working in junior colleges reportedly earned the lowest (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, mental health counselors earned a median annual wage of $40,850 in May 2014.
+The highest salaries were earned by those working for consulting services, while counselors working in residential care facilities reportedly earned the lowest.